joeky888/dotfile/MacOS/qemu.md

 HVF (TODO)
 =====
 * Use `qemu -accel hvf`
+* Note that
-* Note that Manjaro ISOs are not working
+    * Manjaro ISOs are NOT working
+    * debian-netinst.iso is working
+    * Windows XP iso is workding
 * $ app-fast install qemu
 ```sh
 #!/bin/bash